mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--approval-timeout`

 Number of milliseconds to wait for approval before giving up.
-Set to 0 to disable wait for approval.
+Set to 0 to disable the wait for approval.
 Defaults to `timeout` if not set.

 Environment variable: `$WEB_EXT_API_APPROVAL_TIMEOUT`
 </section>